tav/gitfund/mvp/app/page/privacy.md

   to any of the hosts we use to run GitFund, your IP address may become visible to these service providers.

-* We use [Fanout] to broadcast real-time messages.
-They will be able to see details like your IP address and browser.
-See their [Privacy Policy][fanout-privacy] to better understand how they process and handle data.

 * We use [G Suite] to handle our email and shared documents.
 See [how Google protects your data][google-data] to better understand how that data is processed and handled.